 How do I keep a safety program going?

 Once a program is developed, in order to monitor the efficacy of any safety program and keep it successfully maintained, it’s best to appoint one person as a safety manager.
-If your operation doesn’t have the capacity for someone to serve as safety manager, consider reaching out to a Risk Solutions Consultant (like Beth Hertzler at McConkey) who can help you as well.
+If your operation doesn’t have the capacity for someone to serve as safety manager, consider reaching out to a risk solutions professional who can help you as well.

 How do I get my employees to participate?